 According to Dr. Zhu, “First, Pivotal GemFire offered proof in a realistic test environment.
 Then, the pilot was a success.
 Production saw severe, unexpected spikes in seasonal demand, and we took an iterative approach to deployment, overcoming a series of scale challenges.
 As seen in the most recent National Holiday for 2013, the system is operating with solid performance and uptime.
 Now, we have a reliable, economically sound production system that supports record volumes and has room to grow.
 This scale was achieved with 10-100 millisecond latency.”
 GemFire’s built in high availability, redundancy, and failover mechanisms provide continuous uptime, and it has exceeded all of CRC’s metrics in the area and helped them maintain their SLAs.

 Holiday travel periods create peaks of 10 million tickets sold per day, 20 million passengers to visit the web site, 1.4 billion page views per day, and 40,000 visits per second driving up to 5 million tickets sold online per day at peak.
 Given that so many people rely on the system for travel, it is critical for the site to be continuously available and scale during peak times.

-To learn more about Pivotal GemFire:
+To learn more about this story and Pivotal GemFire: